 Figure 24: Multilevel List Popup window

-This brings up the window in Figure 25.
+This brings up the window in Figure 25 (next page).
 Select “More” from the bottom left of the window for the expanded options.

 For IM documents, apply the settings in the following diagrams (Figures 25 through 30).
-Use the blue highlighted level indicator to change each level.
+Use the blue highlighted level indicator at the top left of the popup window to change or add each level.

 Level 1: The number Style is [a, b, c]; formatting for the number includes a period after the highlighted “a”.
 Left alignment is aligned at 0.25”; text is indented at 0.5”; tab stop is left unchecked.